ankitects/faqs/src/the-2021-scheduler.md

 Because siblings are skipped when you click on a deck, the counts you see on the deck list will differ from the ones you see when you click on a deck.
-The overview screen will point out the number of cards that will be buried in grey.
+The overview screen will point out the number of cards that were waiting but have been skipped.

 Learning cards that cross a day boundary ("interday learning cards") can be buried like review and new cards.